MicrosoftDocs/azure-docs/articles/virtual-network/ip-services/virtual-networks-static-private-ip-arm-pportal.md

 ## Create a VM

-Use the following steps to create a VM, virtual network, and subnet.
+Use the following steps to create a VM, and its virtual network and subnet:

 1. Sign in to the [Azure portal](https://portal.azure.com).